Aigerim-Zh/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project is to perform data analysis on several thousand crowdfunding projects to uncover any hidden trends.
-Specifically, we want to find what are the factors that might explain why some campaigns are successful and some are not.
+Specifically, we want to find what types of Kickstarter platform campaigns are the most successful and why.

 ### Dataset